Software-Improvement-Group/sigridci/docs/mendix.md

 We will create a pipeline that consists of two jobs:

-- One job that will publish the main/master branch to [sigrid-says.com](https://sigrid-says.com) after every commit to main/master.
+- One job that will publish the main branch to [sigrid-says.com](https://sigrid-says.com) after every commit to main.
 - One job to provide feedback on pull requests, which can be used as input for code reviews.